 Equity in a rental house is powerful.
 You can take it to look for another house, cash it out when it’s time to sell, or pass it on to your descendants in a trust.
 As long as your portfolio is within limits, you can deduct at least a portion of the interest you’re paying on the mortgage.

 If at any time you need to pull cash out of the equity on a rental house with a refinance, understand that this is tax-free money.
 In the event that something goes south and you have to sell, you will obviously collect less at the time of sale because you have larger mortgage debt.
-However, if you can hold onto the property, you can easily turn the equity from one wedge deal into the down payment or renovation fund for the next house.
+However, if you can hold onto the property, you can easily turn the equity from one wedge deal into a down payment or renovation fund for the next house.

 You Get Your Cash in the Refinance